mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 Why are there two things always interacting and et cetera?
 Well, this is because this is already the samsaric world.
 Samsaric world is always, you know, the two things there: good or bad, self-confident or not self-confident, et cetera.
 Okay?
 But you cannot always try to take care of your life with always self-confidence.
 Because, if you really want to have your life with self-confidence always, you should find a little bit easier circumstances [so] you can get the self-confidence.
 But the circumstances are always moving and changing, and [there are] favorable conditions or unfavorable conditions, always.
 Nevertheless, wherever you may be, under unfavorable conditions, you have to learn the self-confidence in which you have to stand up straight there.
 That is called the samsaric world.
 That’s why you have to learn *both*: self-confidence and difficult-to-get-the-self-confidence.
 You have to learn both; both are important.

 But usually we believe only self-confidence is important: “If you don’t have the self-confidence, it’s bad.”
 That means you destroy the *samsara*.
 Do you understand? *Samsara* is always self-confidence [and] simultaneously not-self-confidence.
 That is *samsara*.
-But this *samsara* world is grounded on *tathagatagarbha* means the truth.
+But this *samsara* world is grounded on *tathāgatagarbha* means the truth.
 That’s why self-confidence or not-self-confidence, both are important.
 That’s why through not-self-confidence you can learn how important self-confidence is for you.

 So under *all* circumstances, we have to learn how to stand up straight with self-confidence.
 Do you understand that one?
-That is the *tathagatagarbha*, anyway. *[He chuckles.]* *Tathagatagarbha* is not only ideas, but also it’s pretty deep meaning.
+That is the *tathāgatagarbha*, anyway. *[He chuckles.]* *Tathāgatagarbha* is not only ideas, but also it’s pretty deep meaning.
 Practically you should do it.
 Because in *samsara* human beings always have one-sided ideas.
 That’s why Buddha also always give [pieces of advice] for us: “Don’t be stuck in one-sided ideas.”
 So we have to learn both.

 [What time is it?] ... one more question?